-B.C. sues Alberta over law that would permit cutting off oil and gas shipments | CBC News
+B.C. sues Alberta over legislation that would permit cutting off oil and gas shipments | CBC News

 - Notley backs out of western premiers meeting, citing Trans Mountain deadline

-The B.C. government is being unfairly blamed for delays facing the Trans Mountain expansion, said David Eby, B.C.'s attorney general.
+The B.C. government is being unfairly blamed for delays facing the Trans Mountain expansion, said B.C.
+Attorney General David Eby.

 "We have granted permits at the same pace and with the same process as the previous [B.C.] government," he said Tuesday.

-"There has been a mis-characterization of B.C.'s role here."
+"There has been a mischaracterization of B.C.'s role here."

 He noted the project is facing a number of legal challenges, including one by First Nations that challenges the environmental assessment process and was underway before the NDP formed government in B.C.